Sunday, March 24, 2024

 It definitely gets me to thinking how I wish there was more.
 What unique takes on Shakespeare could only Anime do?

 Henry V should be adapted as a Mecha Anime since it is the Shakespeare Play most about War, and at least can be interpreted as Anti-War.
-Other plays have battles but their just plot points, in the Henry VI plays they only serve to explain why who's in control has changed.
-In Troilus and Cressida the Trojan War is a framing device but what's actually about is Netorare.
+Other plays have battles but they're just plot points, in the Henry VI plays they only serve to explain why who's in control has changed.
+In Troilus and Cressida the Trojan War is a framing device but what its actually about is Netorare.

 I'm not even joking, I totally think PoRo should make an adaptation of Troilus and Cressida.
 Of course it's not the only Shakespeare play with NTR, given the abstract nature of how NTR Hentai can work I'd say it would count to have Richard III seduce Anne Neville on her dead Husband's Coffin.